 Utah Car Accident Lawyer

-No-Fault Auto Insurance in Utah
+No-Fault Auto Insurance and Your Utah Auto Collision

 If your medical bills total more than $3,000; your injuries involve permanent disfigurement, impairment, or disability; or you suffered dismemberment, then you’re legally allowed to pursue a personal injury claim against those responsible.
 This is often necessary after serious crashes because PIP coverage tends to have fairly low policy limits and won’t cover all damages.